Omar14524/Store_Dashboard/README.md

-Here's a README template for your project.
-Customize it as needed to reflect your project details:

 Store Dashboard Project
 This repository contains the Store Dashboard project, where I utilized Excel for data cleaning and Power BI for data visualization to provide meaningful insights into store operations and performance.